OwenDa/portfolio-3/README.md

 <br/><br/>

 ### Future Features
-It is debatable whether deletion of records beyond the last shown record is a desirable feature.
-Deletion of the last shown record may be useful when a user realises, shortly after conducting a test, that the test was already carried out, used an incomplete or incorrect dataset and so on.
+It is debatable whether deletion of records other than the last record shown on the in-program records table is a desirable feature.
+Deletion of the last record may be useful when a user realises, shortly after conducting a test, that the test was already carried out, used an incomplete or incorrect dataset and so on.

 For more selective deletion of records, access to the related Google Sheets spreadsheet is required.
+This limitation of the program may actually represent a useful feature in and of itself for two related reasons:
+    1. It prevents significant restrospective modifaction of test results
-This limitation of the program may actually represent a useful feature in and of itself, as Google Sheets' permissions and access options allow for precise control of who may carry out such selective deletion.
+    2. Defering to Google Sheets' permissions and access options provides precise control of who may carry out such selective deletion.

 Nevertheless, it is possible that the program may expand its deletion options in the future.

 Currently, the program does not assess skewness and kurtosis.
 These features could be added for a more rounded and thorough set of pre-test checks.